Table of contents

 #2.
 Recalls

-According to the Baymard Institute, an average of 69.6% of consumers do not complete the products in their shopping cart on an online store.
-If you manage to encourage just a fraction of these people to checkout after all, this will increase your sales substantially.
+According to the Baymard Institute, an average of 69.6% of consumers do not check out the products in their cart on an online store.
+If you can encourage even a fraction of these people to check out after all, this will increase your sales significantly.

 For example, Web shops can track visitors on their Web sites and then target people automatically.
 Suppose someone has created an account on your website, then adds products to their shopping cart but does not pay for them.
 Through an e-mail, SMS or remarketing ad campaigns, you can subtly point out to this person that he/she has not yet paid.
 To reinforce this, you can offer a special discount code that expires within a certain amount of time.
 This way, you can immediately see how many people end up placing an order anyway and whether it makes sense to apply such discount offers more often.